DoctorWkt/alic/Part_18/Readme.md

 That was a good step in the *alic* journey.
 I've already added `inout` in several places in the  [cina/](cina/) compiler which is written in *alic*.
 I haven't used integers with ranges just yet, but I know they will come in handy.
 And I can finally use `signal()` in an *alic* program.

-Next up, I want to try extending *alic* to support N-dimensional arrays.
-Right now the grammar and compiler can only support 1-dimensional arrays.
-I've got an outline on paper for the sort of changes I'll need to make, but it's going to be a big step forward.
-I also have to worry about `sizeof()` and the array-walking `foreach` constructs along the way.
-No promises as to when this will drop!
+Next up, I need to fix some bugs and then I'll try to add a `string` type to *alic*.